-The roles of the Defence Forces are set out in the White Paper on Defence (pdf), published in August 2015.
+The roles of the Permanent Defence Forces are set out in the Government White Paper on Defence.
 They are:

-- To provide for the military defence of the State from armed aggression
+- To defend the State against armed aggression

-The Air Corps is the air component of the Defence Forces and has about 750 personnel.
-It is based at Casement Aerodrome, Baldonnel, Dublin.
-Among other roles, the Air Corp operates the Ministerial Air Transport Service which provides air transport for the President and the Government.
+The air corps is the air component of the Defence Forces and is based at Casement Aerodrome, Dublin.
+It organises and trains airborne command and control units.
+The primary role of the air corps is to support the army in maintaining the security of the State.
+It is also responsible for the Ministerial Air Transport Service which provides air transport for the President and Government.

 Reserve Defence Force

 The Reserve Defence Force is a part-time volunteer force.
 Its primary role is to increase the capacity of the Permanent Defence Force to carry out its roles in crisis situations.
 In non-crisis situations it trains to carry out this duty.
 It is made up of 3 services: